hexalang/Hexa/docs/reference.md

 - **Type inference**: Should untyped objects be inferred as `type` or `interface`? (for typed objects it's clear)
 - **Immutability**: Should objects be immutable by default
 - **More patterns**: What other object patterns should be supported
 - **Shorthand**: Rethink shorthand for two or more fields.
-Maybe allow special case for single value? `{ value }` could be a special case for block with only a single identifier inside -> was actually useful in some cases; this syntax is useless anyway for any other purpose so no confusion.
+Maybe allow special case for single value? `{ value }` could be a special case for block with only a single identifier inside -> was actually useful in some cases; this syntax is useless anyway for any other purpose so no confusion
 - **Computed fields**: Are computed field names really useful

 ## Decorators (Attributes/Annotations)